bhaisahab-rdx/chickfarmss/RENDER_DEPLOYMENT_GUIDE.md

-# ChickFarms Render Deployment Guide
+# ChickFarms Render Deployment Guide (Updated March 2025)

-This guide provides detailed instructions for deploying the ChickFarms application to Render's hosting platform.
+This guide provides detailed instructions for deploying the ChickFarms application to Render's hosting platform, with fixes for the most common deployment issues.

 ## Prerequisites